 This view lets you view the requirements in a flat, sortable list that does not show the requirements hierarchy.
 You can still see the hierarchy of an item by hovering the mouse over its name to display the tooltip.

 One major benefit of this view is that when you filter by a field, you only get the items that are a direct match, unlike in the hierarchical grid view, where you also get its parents displayed.
-It can be useful when displaying a list of just the Epics and nothing else.
+It can be useful to displaying a list of only parent requirements.

 - Add: Click this to add a new requirement.
 It will appear in this view based on the sorting used.
 In the main requirement hierarchy, it will be be added at the bottom of the requirement list, at the root level (ie fully outdented).
 Once the new requirement has been inserted, the item is switched to "Edit" mode so that you can rename the default name and choose a priority, status and/or author.